Whatever is Left in The Garden Salsa Canning Recipe

 Jarring Your Garden Salsa

 Once your salsa is cooked it is time to place the mixture into your sterilized jars.
 Bring your pot over to a nice flat surface and place a kitchen towel under the pot.
-Place a jar with the funnel on top next to the pot and begin ladling the hot salsa into the jars.
+Place a jar in the funnel on top next to the pot and begin ladling the hot salsa into the jars.
 Make sure to wipe each jar’s top clean with a kitchen towel.

 Capping and Processing The Garden Salsa